gan-of-culture/sakura-patcher/README.md

 28. Sakura Swim Club
 29. Would you like to run an idol café?
 30. Would you like to run an idol café?
 2
+31. Would you like to run an idol café?
+3